WHO again considers declaring monkeypox a global emergency - The Boston Globe

-LONDON (AP) — As the World Health Organization’s emergency committee convenes Thursday to consider for the second time within weeks whether to declare monkeypox a global crisis, some scientists say the striking differences between the outbreaks in Africa and in developed countries will complicate any coordinated response.
+LONDON — As the World Health Organization’s emergency committee convened Thursday to consider for the second time within weeks whether to declare monkeypox a global crisis, some scientists said the striking differences between the outbreaks in Africa and in developed countries will complicate any coordinated response.

-African officials say they are already treating the continent's epidemic as an emergency.
-But experts elsewhere say the mild version of monkeypox in Europe, North America and beyond makes an emergency declaration unnecessary even if the virus cannot be stopped.
+African officials say they are already treating the continent’s epidemic as an emergency.
+But experts elsewhere say the mild version of monkeypox in Europe, North America, and beyond makes an emergency declaration unnecessary even if the virus can’t be stopped.
 British officials recently downgraded their assessment of the disease, given its lack of severity.

+“I remain concerned about the number of cases, in an increasing number of countries, that have been reported,” WHO Director General Tedros Adhanom Ghebreyesus told the emergency committee as its meeting got underway.

 Advertisement